 Pocket City Farms is a not-for-profit established and run by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.

-EMMA BOWEN is the general manager of Pocket City Farms and a founding PCF board member.
-She has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
+EMMA BOWEN - general manager.
+Emma is a founding PCF board member and has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
 She is passionate about the unique role urban farming has in our cities for local food production, reconnection to food, community building and education.

-MICHAEL ZAGORIDIS is the farm manager of Pocket City Farms and a founding PCF board member.
-His experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.
+MICHAEL ZAGORIDIS - farm manager.
+Zag is a founding PCF board member and his experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.